Jean-Luc Godard: Week End

-Politics
+Political period (1968–1979)

 Godard was known for his "highly political voice", and regularly featured political content in his films.
 One of his earliest features, Le petit soldat, which dealt with the Algerian War of Independence, was notable for its attempt to present the complexity of the dispute; the film was perceived as equivocating and as drawing a "moral equivalence" between the French forces and the National Liberation Front.
-Along these lines, Les Carabiniers presents a fictional war that is initially romanticised in the way its characters approach their service, but becomes a stiff anti-war metonym.
+Along these lines, Les Carabiniers presents a fictional war that is initially romanticized in the way its characters approach their service, but becomes a stiff anti-war metonym.
 In addition to the international conflicts to which Godard sought an artistic response, he was also very concerned with the social problems in France.
 The earliest and best example of this is Karina's potent portrayal of a prostitute in Vivre sa vie.
 In 1960s Paris, the political milieu was not overwhelmed by one specific movement.
 There was, however, a distinct post-war climate shaped by various international conflicts such as colonialism in North Africa and Southeast Asia.
 Godard's Marxist disposition did not become abundantly explicit until La Chinoise and Week End, but is evident in several films—namely Pierrot and Une femme mariée.